7 Things to Know Before Buying a Furnace in Fort Wayne

 • Heat exchanger failures

-If repairs are greater than the half the price of a new furnace, it’s generally recommended to replace it.
+If repairs are more than the half the price of a new furnace, it’s generally best to replace it.

 Energy Efficiency

-Furnaces older than 15 years can be extremely inefficient.
-You could be wasting as much as 30% of the money you spend to keep your home warm.
-High energy costs and the desire to decrease energy consumption are also strong reasons to consider replacing your furnace.
+Furnaces older than 15 years can be very inefficient.
+You could be throwing away as much as 30% of the money you spend to heat your home.
+High energy costs and the desire to decrease energy use are also strong reasons to consider replacing your furnace.
 In fact, an independent study by Decision Analyst reveals nearly 20% of homeowners who recently replaced their furnace specifically did so to lower their utility bills.

 Trust Your Furnace Replacement to the Experts

-It can seem intimidating trying to investigate furnace features on your own.
-Or know exactly when you should replace your furnace.
-Our Rolf Griffin Service Experts Experts are here to make the process much smoother.
-Contact us at 260-557-1275 or schedule an appointment online to book your free home comfort assessment today.
+It can feel overwhelming trying to investigate furnace features on your own.
+Or recognize exactly when you should get a new furnace.
+Our Service Experts Heating, Air Conditioning & Plumbing Experts are here to make the process much easier.
+Call us at 866-397-3787 or schedule an appointment online to request your free home comfort assessment today.

 *For HVAC Service Memberships, certain warranty exclusions and limitations apply.
 See your signed agreement for full terms and conditions.
 For the Advantage Program™, please see your signed Advantage Program Agreement for full details and exclusions.
 Lease with approved credit; visit ServiceExperts.com for details.